 ANU has opened the doors to the Kambri in early 2019.
 This brand new precinct and heart of the university houses many new facilities including a gym, pool, amphitheatres, learning and teaching centre, health and wellbeing centre, and so much more.

 On-campus, students will experience a thriving multi-cultural community.
-In the classroom they will be learning from distinguished academics along-side passionate peers.
-ANU have many research-intensive and award-winning degrees to choose from with many colleges ranked amongst the highest in the world.
-Students will also have access to first-rate facilities and resources which will taking learning and research to new levels.
+In the classroom, they will be learning from distinguished academics along-side passionate peers.
+ANU has many research-intensive and award-winning degrees to choose from with many colleges ranked amongst the highest in the world.
+Students will also have access to first-rate facilities and resources which will take learning and research to new levels.

 Acton: The Acton campus is located in the heart of Canberra.
 It is the main ANU campus and is home to all seven of the colleges; offering students undergraduate and postgraduate study.
 The campus at a sizeable 358 acres sits at the foot of Canberra's famous Black Mountain making it prone to visits from hundreds of different native animals and is full of natural beauty all year round.